 Our weekend is very casual.
 You will be most comfortable in informal, appropriate clothing such as jeans, shorts, sneakers, etc. Remember to pack for the weather as we do have periods when we walk outdoors.
 You also might want other attire for church Sunday, but casual is fine.

-You’ll need your own towels, sheets, pillowcase. and toiletries (including bath soap).
-Pillows and a blanket are provided, as are meals on Saturday and Sunday through lunch.
+You’ll need your own towels (including a bath mat), sheets, pillowcase. and toiletries (including bath soap).
+Small pillows and a blanket are provided, as are meals on Saturday and Sunday through lunch.
 On Friday, we invite you to bring dinner to eat at the retreat center with others, or you may eat before you arrive.
 You are welcome to bring a snack item to share with others over the course of the weekend.